 A 2011 study published in Evidence-Based Complementary and Alternative Medicine found that eucalyptus essential oil was an effective treatment for upper respiratory tract infections.
 Patients who were treated with eucalyptus spray reported an improvement in the severity of their most debilitating respiratory tract infection symptoms compared to participants in the placebo group.
-An improvement was defined as a reduction of a sore throat, hoarseness or a cough.
+Improvement was defined as a reduction of a sore throat, hoarseness, or a cough.
 (6)

 Remedy: To treat respiratory issues associated with allergies, diffuse five drops of eucalyptus at home or apply it topically to the chest and temples.
 To clear the nasal passages and relieve congestion, pour a cup of boiling water into a bowl and add 1–2 drops of eucalyptus essential oil.
 Then place a towel over your head and inhale deeply for 5–10 minutes.

 4. Lemon Oil

 Lemon oil supports lymphatic system drainage and helps with overcoming respiratory conditions.
 Studies have shown that lemon essential oil inhibits the growth of bacteria and boosts the immune system.
 When diffused at home, lemon oil can kill bacteria and eliminate allergy triggers in the air.
 (7,8)